 • creating it from scratch only in electronic form (from 1st of July 2021).
 It means: opening a company via the Court Registry Portal or the S24 Portal

-How to organize a single-member limited liability company?
+How to organize a single-shareholder limited liability company?

 Upon signing the founding act or the company’s agreement, a new LLC in the organization is formed.
 It lasts until the company is entered into the National Court Register.
 At this stage, the sole shareholder, unlike shareholders in standard LLCs doesn’t have the right to represent the company.
 During this time, the management board have the authorization to represent it.
 If it has not yet been appointed, a proxy appointed by a unanimous resolution of the shareholders represents the company.